melonproject-archive/documentation/chapters/fund.md

 #### Public Functions

-`function shutDownFund() public`
+`function shutDownFund() external`

-This function sets the `ìsShutDown` state variable to `true`, effectively disabling the fund for all activities except investor redemptions.
+This external function sets the `ìsShutDown` state variable to `true`, effectively disabling the fund for all activities except investor redemptions.
 This function can only be successfully called by the manager address.
 The function's actions are permanent and irreversible.
 &nbsp;

-`function setSpokes(address[12] _spokes) onlyCreator`
+`function setSpokes(address[12] _spokes) external onlyCreator`

-This function takes an array of addresses and sets all member variables of the `routes` state variable struct if they have not already been set as part of the fund initialization sequence.
+This external function takes an array of addresses and sets all member variables of the `routes` state variable struct if they have not already been set as part of the fund initialization sequence.
 The function then sets the `spokesSet` state variable to `true`.
 This function implements the `onlyCreator` modifier.
 &nbsp;

-`function setRouting() onlyCreator`
+`function setRouting() external onlyCreator`

-This function requires that the Spokes and Routings have been set.
+This external function requires that the Spokes and Routings have been set.
 It then initializes (see Spoke `initialize()` below) all registered Spokes and finally sets the `routingSet` state variable to `true`.
 This function implements the `onlyCreator` modifier.
 &nbsp;

-`function setPermissions() onlyCreator`
+`function setPermissions() external onlyCreator`

-This function requires that the Spokes and Routings have been set, but that permissions have not been set.
+This external function requires that the Spokes and Routings have been set, but that permissions have not been set.
 Next, the functions _explicitly_ sets specific, design-intended permissions between the calling contracts and called contracts' functions.
 The function then finally sets the `permissionsSet` state variable to `true`.
 This function implements the `onlyCreator` modifier.
 &nbsp;

-`function vault() view returns (address)`
+`function vault() external view returns (address)`

-This view function returns the vault Spoke address.
+This external view function returns the vault Spoke address.
 &nbsp;

-`function accounting() view returns (address)`
+`function accounting() external view returns (address)`

-This view function returns the accounting Spoke address.
+This external view function returns the accounting Spoke address.
 &nbsp;

-`function priceSource() view returns (address)`
+`function priceSource() external view returns (address)`

-This view function returns the priceSource contract address.
+This external view function returns the priceSource contract address.
 &nbsp;

-`function participation() view returns (address)`
+`function participation() external view returns (address)`

-This view function returns the participation Spoke address.
+This external view function returns the participation Spoke address.
 &nbsp;

-`function trading() view returns (address)`
+`function trading() external view returns (address)`

-This view function returns the trading Spoke address.
+This external view function returns the trading Spoke address.
 &nbsp;

-`function shares() view returns (address)`
+`function shares() external view returns (address)`

-This view function returns the shares Spoke address.
+This external view function returns the shares Spoke address.
 &nbsp;

+`function registry() external view returns (address)`

+This external view function returns the registry Spoke address.
+&nbsp;

-`function policyManager() view returns (address)`
+`function policyManager() external view returns (address)`

-This view function returns the policyManager Spoke address.
+This external view function returns the policyManager Spoke address.
 &nbsp;

 ## Spoke.sol